-- 1 "Six of the principal zone leaders Ros Nhim and Kong Sophal in - 2 the Northwest, Pauk in the North, Ney Sarann in the Northeast, So - 3 Phim in the East, and Mok in the Southwest -" - 4 And you mention that this was not fortuitous: "...had started their - 5 revolutionary careers as Issaraks during the war against the - 6 French. - 7 "They showed the same extreme single-mindedness, the same - 8 excessive simplification, the same ruthlessness and contempt for - 9 human life, as the rebels of 30 years earlier.
-They also showed - 10 the same fractiousness and diversity.
-Unlike orthodox communist - 11 states, where decision-making is highly centralized and - 12 implementation is in theory monolithic, Khmer Rouge Cambodia was - 13 unruly.
-That combination of attributes would prove one of the - 14 most enduring features of Pol's regime and eventually a prime - 15 cause of its downfall."<V> - 16 [15.44.15] - 17 Yesterday, during our exchanges, I understood that when you were - 18 talking about disparity in treatment, lack of discipline among - 19 the Khmer Rouge when Phnom Penh was being evacuated, I understood - 20 that you were limiting the problem to that particular period, - 21 saying that after, later on, there was a degree of unification of - 22 things and they were, so to speak, streamlined. - 23 And this morning, when you were talking with my learned - 24 colleague, I also understood you to be saying that it was quite - 25 impossible not to respect the discipline.
+- 1 the Northwest, Pauk in the North, Ney Sarann in the Northeast, So - 2 Phim in the East, and Mok in the Southwest -" - 3 And you mention that this was not fortuitous: "...had started their - 4 revolutionary careers as Issaraks during the war against the - 5 French. - 6 "They showed the same extreme single-mindedness, the same - 7 excessive simplification, the same ruthlessness and contempt for - 8 human life, as the rebels of 30 years earlier.
+They also showed - 9 the same fractiousness and diversity.
+Unlike orthodox communist - 10 states, where decision-making is highly centralized and - 11 implementation is in theory monolithic, Khmer Rouge Cambodia was - 12 unruly.
+That combination of attributes would prove one of the - 13 most enduring features of Pol's regime and eventually a prime - 14 cause of its downfall."<V> - 15 [15.44.15] - 16 Yesterday, during our exchanges, I understood that when you were - 17 talking about disparity in treatment, lack of discipline among - 18 the Khmer Rouge when Phnom Penh was being evacuated, I understood - 19 that you were limiting the problem to that particular period, - 20 saying that after, later on, there was a degree of unification of - 21 things and they were, so to speak, streamlined. - 22 And this morning, when you were talking with my learned - 23 colleague, I also understood you to be saying that it was quite - 24 impossible not to respect the discipline. - 25 Now, in the extract that I've just read out, it seems to me that